Level/abstract-leveldown/README.md

 ### `db.get(key[, options], callback)`

 Get a value from the store by `key`.
-The `key` may not be `null`, `undefined`, a zero-length Buffer or zero-length string.
-Support of other types depends on the implementation.

 The optional `options` object may contain:

 * `asBuffer` _(boolean, default: `true`)_: Whether to return the `value` as a Buffer.
 If `false`, the returned type depends on the implementation.